amirilovic/adidas-wishlist/README.md

 ![Server API Docs](./docs-assets/server-api-docs.png "Server API Docs")

+**NOTE: Server stores all data in memory, so once server is restarted all wishlist data is lost.**

 ### Requirements
 You can run the app on any machine that has Node 8.4 installed, but recommended way of running the app is with [Docker](https://docs.docker.com/engine/installation/).
 At the time of writing latest version was 17.09.0.